leyao-daily/leyao-daily.github.io/_posts/2021-01-20-hyperscan-introduction.md

 ---
 layout: post
-title: HyperScan brief intro and samples
+title: HyperScan brief intro and deployment
 categories: SIMD
 description: A brief introduction of HyperScan which is based on Intel SIMD and accelerated the regex matching.
 keywords: Intel, C++, Regex-Matching, SIMD, Guide